fmhy/FMHYFilterlist/README.md

 Fork the project, add a website in sitelist.txt (or in sitelist-plus.txt if the domain fits in the Plus category) and run build.py then submit a pull request.

-## Want to be a developer for the filterlist?

-Dm me in discord ( windowsaurora ) to request to be a collaborator this ensure the filterlist stays up to date if i can not update it. please note that you should have at least 1 pull request accepted to request being a collaborator.

 ## Something is missing or broken in the FilterList.

 [Open a issue](https://github.com/fmhy/FMHYFilterlist/issues)